ShufflerBardOnTheEdge/MemPrO/MemPrO_tutorials.md

 Looking now in the folder "Orient_Curv" we can immidietely see we have fewer final orientations.
 Looking in "orientations.txt" shows only one orientation with negative potential and a deep minima.
 This indicates a much more stable prediction.
 Looking at "oriented_rank_1.pdb" from the folder we can see the protein has been placed in a highly curved membrane.
 Looking at "curv_potential_curve.png" we can see the minima has actually shifted even further, this is because without curvature prediction there is a much greater error on the placment which affects the curvature calculations.

 It is not always possible to see if a membrane should be curved by looking at "curv_potential_curve.png" in a planar orientation, but in many cases it may give an idication if the protein prefers curved enviroments.

+## Building CG systems from orientations

+In this final tutorial we will used MemPrO to orient 5NIK and automatically build a CG system.
+For the purpose of this tutorial both membranes will be made up of POPG and POPE even though this is not biologically accurate.
+Further tutorials for use of Insane4MemPrO are available [here](Insane4MemPrO_tutorials.md).
+We will start as always by making a folder called "Tutorial5" and then copy across 5nik.pdb or dowload as in [Double membrane systems](#double-membrane-systems).

+To build a CG system 5nik must first be coarse grained.
+For this we will use Martinize2, for install instructions and usage refer to the [GitHub repo](https://github.com/marrink-lab/vermouth-martinize).

+We will run the following to CG 5nik
+>martinize2 -f 5nik.pdb -ff martini3001 -x 5nik-cg.pdb -o 5nik-cg.top -dssp PATH/TO/mkdssp -scfix -elastic -ef 500 -eu 0.9 -el 0.5 -ea 0 -ep 0 -merge A -maxwarn 1000

+The details of this are not important for the purpose of this tutorial.
+For running CG simulations from the CG system build by MemPrO these values will need to be correct for the kind of simulation you wish to run.

+Once we have the file 5nik-cg.pdb we can run the following
+>python PATH/TO/MemPrO_Script.py -f 5nik-cg.pdb -ng 16 -ni 150 -dm -bd 1 -bd_args "-l POPE:8 -l POPG:2 -sol W -negi_c0 CL -posi_c0 NA"

+The flag -bd indicates we want to build a CG system for the top n (in this case n=1) ranks.
+The flag -bg_args is a string of additional arguments to pass to Insane4MemPrO.
+MemPrO will handle naming of all output files, the type of system to build (In this case a double membrane system) and the cell size for the simulation.
+Everthing else msut be put in the string of additional arguments.
+Here -l is used to indicate the lipid type and relative abundance (In this case POPE and POPG in the ration 8:2) in the lower leaflet of the inner membrane which with -u,-uo,-lo is used for all leaflets in all membranes, -negi_c0 and -posi_c0 are used to indicate the ions used to neutralise the system (In this case CL and NA ie salt) and -sol is used to indicate the solvent (In this case water).
+For a more detailed explaintion of all the flags and some detailed tutorials refer to [Insane4MemPrO documentation](README.md#insane4mempro).

+Looking in the folder "Orient" we should see the now familiar set of files produced by MemPrO.
+Looking at "orientations.txt" and "orientations.pdb" we can satisfy ourselves that orientation has gone well and the rank 1 orienation looks sensible.
+Now looking in "Rank_1" we see an additional folder "CG_System_rank_1".
+This folder will contain 3 files "CG_system.gro", "protein-cg.pdb" and "topol.top". "topol.top" is a basic topology files for the system which may need minor editing, but will contain all the correct numbers of each molecule. "protein-cg.top" is a copy of the oriented protein without any dummy membranes present, and "CG_system.gro" is the full CG system build according to the build arguments passed to MemPrO.

+These files can be used together with the output from martinize2/the appropriate files describing the CG protein to run simulation.

+## Final comments

+Hopefully with the above 5 tutorials you should now be set for using MemPrO to orient proteins and build CG systems ready for simulations.
+MemPrO has a few more advanced features and may in future have even more which are not covered by the tutorials, some advanced tutorials for these may become available in the future.
+For now if you run into difficulties or find errors please let me know by emailing m.parrag@warwick.ac.uk and I'll do my best to help.